Projjol-zz/nd-009-projects/capstone/project report.md

 Stock price prediction has been an interesting and hard problem for quite a while now.
 The information it provides can give an individual or even a firm a strong overview of what is to come helping them plan for the same.
 My motivation for the project stems out of my interest in the 2008 economic crash.
 While I was quite young at that point, I remember it as a defining moment in our history.
 Later on, as I grew up, I tried to collect as much information about the event as possible.
 Throughout this process, all that was there in my mind was, how could Wall Street not see this coming?
 The answer to that I would think is cognitive bias.
 I think this is a blatant example of the normalcy bias, wherein even in moments of grave danger, one pretends as if everything is fine.
 With the knowledge that I acquired through the course of the nanodegree, I felt I could help create a prediction tool, which would provide people with data that can help them get over this bias, and help me understand the stock market better.

 In this project, I will be using technical analysis as a method to make sense of the data and make accurate predictions from it.
 In technical analysis past trading activity and price changes of a security are better indicators of the security's likely future price movements, which is the eventual goal in this project.
 Technical analysis derives from two underlying principles:

 * Market price discounts every factor that may influence a security's price
-* Market price movements are not purely random but move in identifiable patterns and trends that repeat over time For technical analysis to be used, technical indicators will be used for forecasting future prices.
+* Market price movements are not purely random but move in identifiable patterns and trends that repeat over time

+For technical analysis to be used, technical indicators will be used for forecasting future prices.
+As the primary target here is to find a machine learning model that can accurately predict the price of an index on the basis of these technical indicators I would consider this as a regression problem [using linear regression in particular].
 More on this in the later sections.

 The other forms of financial analysis that are available to us but not used in this project are :